Gretchen Carlson: Miss America's claims cost pageant $75K

 "The impact won't stop there," Carlson continued.
 "We are already seeing a negative ripple effect across the entire organization, and I am so concerned that it will dilute the experience for the next woman selected to wear the crown."

-Carlson did not specify how the scholarship money was lost: by sponsors backing out, donors cancelling promises to contribute, or some other cause.
-She did not immediately respond to an email seeking further comment Sunday night, and a Miss America spokesman said the reason "wasn't specified or outlined" in Carlson's Twitter post, adding he was unable to immediately provide more information.
+Carlson did not specify how the scholarship money was lost.
+She did not immediately respond to an email seeking further comment Sunday night.

+In a statement issued early Monday, the Miss America Organization said, "The $75,000 referenced was a new source of funding for scholarships.
+The scholarships to be awarded this year are consistent with those awarded in 2018."

+Karl Nilsson, a Miss America spokesman subsequently said, "The news is severely damaging the organization and is having an impact on securing future sponsorships."

 Mund did not immediately respond to messages seeking comment Sunday and early Monday.
 But in her letter Friday, she said she was speaking out about how she has been treated, knowing she could be punished for doing so.